JuozasLie/google-homepage/README.md

-google homepage recreated with html, css
+google homepage recreated with html, css for odin project